You’ve probably heard the mattress advertisements saying you spend one-third of your life in bed, making a quality mattress worth the investment.

-If you need roof repairs down the road, after the solar is installed, you won’t have to worry about the roofing crew voiding your solar warranty when they work around the panels and wiring.
+If your roof needs repairs in the future, you won’t have to worry about the roofing crew voiding your solar warranty when they work around the panels and wiring.

-Finally, with one contractor like Citadel, you get one company backing the warranties for your roof and your solar, providing the comprehensive coverage you want to protect your home investments.
+By working with a contractor like Citadel, you get one company backing the warranties for your roof and your solar.
+This provides the comprehensive coverage you need to protect your valuable home investments.

-Here are some tips for protecting yourself and getting the most out of your roofing and solar warranties.
+Here are some tips for protecting yourself and getting the most out of your roofing and solar investment.

-If you are having a new roof put on your home:
+If you are having a new roof installed:

 - Choose a roofer that offers a long-term workmanship warranty.

 - Find a roofer that offers an extended materials warranty from the manufacturer.
-If you need help finding such a roofer, Owens Corning and CertainTeed, two of the largest shingle manufacturers in the United States, offer directories of contractors by location on their websites.
+If you need help finding such a roofer, large shingle manufacturers Owens Corning and CertainTeed offer contractor directories on their websites.

 - Obtain and read the warranties before signing a contract.*